hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 s: "a;b c:d"
 replace/all s charset ";:" " "
-Ì†ΩÌ∏â or for more complex patterns:
+üòâ or for more complex patterns:
 s: mapparse [";" | ":"] s [" "]
 ```